fastoch/Networking/Port_numbers.md

 - SNMP uses UDP port 161
 - DHCP uses UDP port 67 on the server side and UDP port 68 on the client side
 -

+## Registered ports

+Those port numbers are in the range 1024 to 49151.

+-

+## Dynamically assigned ports

+Port numbers in the range 49152 to 65535.

+-

+## Ephemeral ports

+They are short lived ports used for the client side of a connection.

 ---
 EOF